 You generally must include in your gross income all amounts you receive as rent.
 Rental income is any payment you receive for the use or occupation of property.
-In addition to amounts you receive as normal rent payments, there are other amounts that may be rental income.
+In addition to amounts you receive as normal rent payments, there are other amounts, discussed later, that may be rental income.

 When to report.
-Report rental income on your return for the year you actually or constructively receive it (if you are a cash basis taxpayer).
-You are considered to constructively receive income when it is made available to you, for example, by being credited to your bank account.
+Report rental income on your return for the year you actually or constructively receive it, if you are a cash basis taxpayer.
+You are a cash basis taxpayer if you report income in the year you receive it, regardless of when it was earned.
+You constructively receive income when it is made available to you, for example, by being credited to your bank account.